-Outside Ireland, coercive obstetric interventions are increasingly recognised as obstetric violence, harms to health and gendered political violence.
+Outside Ireland, coercive obstetric interventions are increasingly recognized as obstetric violence, harms to health, and gendered political violence.
 In Ireland, no formal legal steps have been taken to reform the law as it applies to pregnancy and childbirth.
-The Amendment’s replacement– the 36th Amendment– makes no reference to positive rights in pregnancy and childbirth.
-The National Consent Policy was amended in June 2019 to recognise that interventions must be based on informed consent, but does not include any positive statement about women’s rights in childbirth.
+The Amendment’s replacement, the 36th Amendment, makes no reference to positive rights in pregnancy and childbirth.
+The National Consent Policy was amended in June 2019 to recognize that interventions must be based on informed consent, but does not include any positive statement about women’s rights in childbirth.
 There are no plans to legislate around obstetric violence.

 This article builds on women’s sense that the Amendment constructed Irish women as diminished, woundable subjects.
 It also puts the Amendment in its place.
-Krauss, writing of women’s experiences under Mexican abortion law, values “making explicit, while at the same time dissipating, an intractable moral-affective knot that might otherwise be ignored”.
+Krauss, writing of women’s experiences under Mexican abortion law, values ‘making explicit, while at the same time dissipating, an intractable moral-affective knot that might otherwise be ignored’.
 The Amendment was part of a knot that no referendum, by itself, will undo.

+ACKNOWLEDGEMENTS

+We are grateful to the anonymous respondents to our survey, and to Parents for Choice, Migrants and Ethnic Minorities for Reproductive Justice (MERJ), and Midwives for Choice for their assistance in preparing the survey.
+We especially remember Philomena Canning, who died in 2019.
+Early versions of this article were delivered at the UCD School of Midwifery and at Birmingham Law School in 2018.